South Lake

 South Lake is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, South Lake's estimated population is around 6,174.
-This reflects an increase of 343 people since the 2021 Census, which reported a population of 5,831.
-The change is inferred from AreaSearch's estimation of the resident population at 6,172 following examination of the latest ERP data release by the ABS in June 2024 and an additional seven validated new addresses since the Census date.
-This level of population results in a density ratio of 1,917 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Recent population growth was primarily driven by overseas migration contributing approximately 64.0% of overall population gains.
+Based on analysis of ABS population updates for the broader area around South Lake, and new addresses validated by AreaSearch, the suburb's estimated population is around 6,242 as of Feb 2026.
+This reflects an increase of 411 people (7.0%) since the 2021 Census, which reported a population of 5,831 people in South Lake.
+The change was inferred from the resident population of 6,172, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024, and an additional 7 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,938 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+South Lake's 7.0% growth since census positions it within 2.9 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Projecting forward, an above median population growth is projected for statistical areas across the nation, with South Lake expected to increase by 963 persons to 2041, reflecting a total increase of 19.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected, with South Lake expected to increase by 971 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.8% in total over the 17 years.

 Frequently Asked Questions - Population